The Best Fantasy TV Shows on Netflix

-Thanks to the unparalleled success of Game of Thrones, the fantasy genre is a crowded one -- particularly on Netflix.
-The streamer has thrown big money at heaps of different projects in an attempt to own the fantasy genre.
+After the unparalleled success of Game of Thrones, the fantasy genre has become a crowded one -- particularly on Netflix.
+The streamer has thrown big cash at a ton of different projects in an attempt to own the fantasy genre.
 The end result?
 Nothing quite as big a deal as Game of Thrones, but a lot of very interesting TV shows.

 With all that said, here are our picks for the best fantasy shows on Netflix.
 If you're after fantasy movies, head here.

-When I first head that Henry Cavill had been cast as Geralt in The Witcher, a novel that became very popular video game then a TV show, I thought, "this can't be good."
+When I first heard that Henry Cavill had been cast as Geralt in The Witcher TV show, based a novel that became a very popular video game, I thought, "this can't be good."

 Then I watched the first episode and thought, "this isn't good."